-Personnel of the Ipswich Hospital Foundation for the year 2013-2014
+Personnel of the Ipswich Hospital Foundation for the year 2015-2016

 The team is led by the Executive Officer, Tom Yates.
 Tom is responsible for the day-to-day operations of the Foundation, ensuring operations and functions are conducted under the Financial Management Practice Manual and Operations Manual; and for implementing the longer-term plans as decided by the Members.
+The Full-Time Equivalent of employment is 8.6.
 Assisting the Executive Officer is: